shalatan/shalatan.github.io/android.md

 }
 ```
 - [⭐](#interview-questions)
-  `Extension Functions` : When you want to add some method or functionalities to an existing class without inheriting it.
+  `Extension Functions` : When you pick up a receiver class, and dynamically inject a member function into the class which acts pretty much same as regulary defined member functions of that class.

 ```kotlin
 fun View.hide() {